in Memory of Jill Cater.

 of so many of us at Our Place.

-The fund was first established through the support of the Victoria Presbytery of the United Church and is available to family members in times of need for small items costing less than $100.
+The fund was first established through the support of the Victoria Presbytery of the United Church and is available to family members in times of need.
 For example, when Rosie was successfully hired as a cashier by Thrifty Foods she was worried because she didn’t have money to purchase the store uniform.
 The Hope Fund made sure that Rosie arrived to her first day on the job in the proper attire, though it may have been hard to notice because of the size of her smile.